mia-platform/documentation/docs/development_suite/user-settings/user-preferences.md

 ---

 ### Manage your Console Preferences
-Hovering over the user profile picture, from the dropdown menu, click on the `User Preferences` item to view and manage some behaviors of the console for your account.
+Hovering over the user profile picture, from the dropdown menu, click on the `User Preferences` item to view and manage some behaviors of the Console for your account.

 ![user preferences dropdown](./img/user-preferences-dropdown.png)